 In addition to a physical examination, the following tests may be used to diagnose and stage lung cancer:

-Bronchoscopy.
-In this procedure, the doctor passes a thin, flexible tube with a light on the end into the mouth or nose, down through the main windpipe, and into the breathing passages of the lungs.
+- Bronchoscopy.
+In a bronchoscopy , the doctor passes a thin, flexible tube with a light on the end into the mouth or nose, down through the main windpipe, and into the breathing passages of the lungs.
 A surgeon or a pulmonologist may perform this procedure.
 A pulmonologist is a medical doctor who specializes in the diagnosis and treatment of lung disease.
 The tube lets the doctor see inside the lungs.
 Tiny tools inside the tube can take samples of fluid or tissue so the pathologist can examine them.
 Patients are given mild anesthesia during a bronchoscopy.
 Anesthesia is medication to block the awareness of pain.

-Needle aspiration/core biopsy.
+- Needle aspiration/core biopsy.
 After numbing the skin, a special type of radiologist, called an interventional radiologist, removes a sample of the lung tumor for testing.
 This can be done with a smaller needle or a larger needle depending on how large of a sample is needed.
 The doctor uses the needle to remove a sample of tissue for testing.
 Often, the radiologist uses a chest CT scan or special x-ray machine called a fluoroscope to guide the needle.
-In general, a core biopsy provides more tissue than a needle aspiration, which is needed for diagnosis and molecular testing (see above).
+In general, a core biopsy provides a larger amount of tissue than a needle aspiration.
+As explained above, doctors have learned that more tissue is needed in NSCLC for diagnosis and molecular testing.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.